Early Origins of the Litherland family

 - James Litherland, aged 2, who settled in America, in 1895

-- Agnes Litherland, aged 10, who emigrated to the United States, in 1895
+- Agnes Litherland, aged 10, who immigrated to the United States, in 1895

-- Ellen Litherland, aged 34, who emigrated to the United States, in 1895
+- Ellen Litherland, aged 34, who immigrated to the United States, in 1895

 Litherland Settlers in United States in the 20th Century